Evenson0/Evenson0.github.io/_posts/2026-03-10-the-mathematical-workshop-of-the-day.md

 Consider the following game.

-On a table there are **100 tokens**.
+On a table there are 100 tokens.
 Two players take turns removing tokens from the table.
-At each turn, a player may remove **5, 6, 7, 8, 9, or 10 tokens**, at their choice.
+At each turn, a player may remove 5, 6, 7, 8, 9, or 10 tokens, at their choice.

 The player who removes the last token wins.